Black Belt in the American South: Definitions

-Political activists and historians continue to use "Black Belt" in considering politics in predominately black rural areas in the South.
+Political activists and historians continue to use Black Belt in considering politics in predominantly black rural areas in the South.
 For example, in 1962, Martin Luther King Jr. wrote of his "People to People" tour through the Black Belt of Virginia: "The idea of 'massive resistance' was spawned not in Georgia or Alabama—–but in the hearts of the Southside Virginia, commonly known as the Black Belt."

 In 1964, King met with black leaders in to find a target locale to publicize the civil rights movement in Alabama.
 Large cities were eliminated, so according to historian Charles S. Aiken, "King had only the state's small nonmetropolitan cities from which to select the place to focus the campaign for new voting rights legislation....
 There was no other choice but the "open spaces" of the Black Belt, and in the Black Belt there was no alternative to Selma."

 In 2012, political scientist Seth McKee concluded that in the 1964 election, "Once again, the high level of support for Goldwater in the Deep South, and especially their Black Belt counties [where most blacks were still disenfranchised], spoke to the enduring significance of white resistance to black progress."